-Reflective learning helps to develop critical thinking, selfawareness and analytical skills.
-It involves the individual in a reflective process.
+The learning through the module Professional Enquiry helps to develop critical thinking, self-awareness and analytical skills.
+It involves an individual in a reflective process, using what they have learnt and applying it to the insight they gain in a company or organisation.

 During Semester 1, students are given 9 hours of lessons of (an introduction to) Research Methods, which is part of the Final Project.
-During Semester 1, guest speakers will be invited to give seminars during the third week of each block (Assignment and Literature review weeks).
+During Semester 1, guest speakers will be invited to give seminars during the third week of each block (Assignment and Literature review weeks)